justinhunt/slate/source/index.html.md

 data-owner | 'poodll' | An identifier tag that can be used to find recordings made by a particular individual/entity.
 Later, delete and other operations can be made against this. data-region | 'tokyo' | The Amazon AWS region in which recordings should be stored.
 Possible values are 'tokyo','useast1','dublin','sydney' data-localloader | '' | Ordinarily the iframe content is loaded from poodllloader.php on cloud.poodll.com.
 Specify the location of poodllloader.html on your site and cloud poodll will use this on iOS mobile safari.
 Mobile safari will block cam/mic access otherwise.
 Path is relative to data-parent entry.
 Be sure to use a preceding slash.
-Get poodllloader.html from [https://github.com/justinhunt/cloudpoodll](https://github.com/justinhunt/cloudpoodll) data-transcribevocab | none | Not implemented yet. data-notificationurl | none | Not implemented yet.
+Get poodllloader.html from [https://github.com/justinhunt/cloudpoodll](https://github.com/justinhunt/cloudpoodll) data-fallback | 'iosupload' | The fallback method in the case that the browser does not support the media recording type.
+Try 'iosupload','upload' or warning. 'warning' shows a brief message recommending the user use Google Chrome on PC. "upload" shows an upload area.
+If the device is a mobile the user can choose to record straight from the native recorder. "iosupload" shows the uploader on iOS and a warning otherwise. data-transcribevocab | none | Not implemented yet. data-notificationurl | none | Not implemented yet.